Star Trek: Aftermath, Cardassian Theater

 Crew Chief (Chief enlisted officer) – Starring UNASSIGNED

-BCS – Bridge Command Specialist, Helm Officer LtJG Rixx, NPC
+BCS – Bridge Command Specialist, Helm Officer UNASSIGNED

 GM NOTES FOR PLAYERS NEW TO THE SYSTEM:

-The Character Generator you are going to use tonight represents a LOT of work done by my good friend Chris, along with creative contributions from me, and data entry from both of us (and others).
-I have asked Chris (if he is available) to help me help you through the character building process and he knows what is and is not reasonable for the campaign, so between us we should be able to knock this out and get everyone’s character done in one evening.
+CHARACTER CREATION: The Character Generator you are going to use represents a LOT of work done by my good friend Chris, along with creative contributions from me, and data entry from both of us (and others).
 The generator takes the FASA creation system and runs it as written, nothing deleted.
 The generator overlays a personality simulator and event generator onto the FASA character.
 The events generated have an impact on the personality of the character as the character’s history is built up, and the personality has an impact on the events that are created.
 It is dynamic; it works well, and creates complex, varied, interesting characters.
 You are NOT locked into the personality generated, it is a starting point, but if you change, you will need a rationale for some of the events that happened to you if you vary off of it.
 You may need the rationale anyway; some of the events are really interesting!
 You can build what you want, and the system will not allow you to build something that goes against the rules or the campaign.
 Basically, if it came from the system it’s a legal character with the following exceptions:

 No Ferrengi or Romulan character above the rank of Lt.
 Cmdr.